 Description of Member Firm

-accounts are held in our name, but in an omnibus arrangement with our sister FCM, R.J.
-O’Brien & Associates LLC
+client accounts are held in our name, but in an omnibus arrangement with our affiliate FCM, R.J.
+O’Brien

 You can learn more about our firm at www.rjobrien.ca

-the opposite side of your transaction and therefore deal in our own “inventory” of positions).
+we take the opposite side of your transaction and therefore deal in our own “inventory” of positions).
 We

 simply facilitate transactions between you, as our client, and the exchange which acts as the other side of

 the transaction.
 Through such an “agency” trade we have no ownership interest in the contract traded.
-This financial intermediary

 In general, we deal with and manage relevant conflicts as follows: